Festival Policies

 5. A “general prop” is defined as any other prop not resembling or intended to resemble a weapon.

-2. All props brought to Otafest MUST BE INSPECTED by O.P.E immediately upon arrival to the festival.
-Failure to adhere to this regulation may result in the prop being confiscated or revocation of admission.
+2. All props brought to Otafest must be inspected by O.P.E staff immediately upon arrival at the festival.
+Failure to adhere to this regulation may result in the prop being confiscated or revocation of admission without refund.

-2. General props will be marked in a highly visible way such that staff and patrons can tell from a distance that the prop is allowed for general use at the festival.
+2. Inspected props will be marked in a highly visible way such that staff and patrons can tell from a distance that the prop is allowed for general use at the festival.

-3. Props that resemble a realistic weapon or is otherwise inappropriate must be removed from the venue immediately.
+3. Props that resemble a realistic weapon or that is otherwise deemed inappropriate must be removed from the venue immediately.

 1. Any prop designed to be visually or functionally indistinguishable from items classified as “illegal” or “restricted” under City, Provincial, or Federal mandate, is categorically barred from any Otafest event.